Claire Dean

 The Salkantay Trek: A Remote and Rewarding Adventure

 The Salkantay Trek is another great option to hike to Machu Picchu.
-It combines comfortable camping (you won’t be hauling your tent or cooking your own meals) with breathtaking scenery.
-This trek allows you to see a wide array of Peru’s climates and terrain and includes hikes to Humantay Lake, a trek through the Salkantay Pass, and both mountain and jungle scenery before culminating in a visit to Machu Picchu.
+It combines comfortable camping with breathtaking scenery.
+Which means you won’t be hauling your tent or cooking your own meals!
+This trek allows you to see a wide array of Peru’s climates and terrains.
+The trek also includes a hike to Humantay Lake.
+As well as a trek through the Salkantay Pass.
+You will pass through both mountain and jungle scenery.
+Then your final stop is of course a visit to Machu Picchu.

 For adventurers seeking an alternative route to Machu Picchu, the Salkantay Trek offers a thrilling experience.
 Starting from Cusco, the challenging Salkantay trail to Machu Picchu takes hikers through the breathtaking landscapes of the Andes.
 The trek culminates at the iconic Machu Picchu.